lorikayman/RebisTheory/src/lib/rebis_theory.md

 The description `its frenzy started the mighty winds, its scales became the shadows` ([Frenzy Dragon Helm](https://wiki.spiralknights.com/Frenzy_Dragon_Helm#Frenzy_Dragon_Helm)) introduces scales, that are [Dragon Scales](https://wiki.spiralknights.com/Dragon_Scale), a material, for a fact belonging to a dragon: `An armored scale from what was thought to be an extinct creature.
 It reflects light with an otherworldly sheen` ([Dragon Scale](https://wiki.spiralknights.com/Dragon_Scale)).
 The `otherworldly sheen` further suggests an elevated state of being of dragons.

-Now it is a question of belonging of those scales either to shadow sub-specie of dragons, based on the fact it is mentioned for frenzy dragons, or those scales could belong to an entire species of dragons, as those scales, an item, seemingly lack elemental classification but a few of items crafted with scales have piercing defence.
+Now it is a question of belonging of those scales either to shadow sub-species of dragons, based on the fact it is mentioned for frenzy dragons, or those scales could belong to an entire species of dragons, as those scales, an item, seemingly lack elemental classification but a few of items crafted with scales have piercing defence.

 Those scales could relate to Underworld or to general supernatural aspect by the fact of usage of word `otherworldly`.
-But, at the same time, items crafted from that material are not restricted to shadow-related damage and defense only, as well as existence of [Divine Drakons](https://wiki.spiralknights.com/Drakon_(Divine)) suggests a nature, thematically different from the Underworld, so the scales could belong to any sub-specie of dragons - which will be our current reasoning, while affirming their extra-natural status without aligning them to any specific realm.
+But, at the same time, items crafted from that material are not restricted to shadow-related damage and defense only, as well as existence of [Divine Drakons](https://wiki.spiralknights.com/Drakon_(Divine)) suggests a nature, thematically different from the Underworld, so the scales could belong to any sub-species of dragons - which will be our current reasoning, while affirming their extra-natural status without aligning them to any specific realm.

 The rage and normal damage thematic parity is also seen in [tortodrones](https://wiki.spiralknights.com/Tortodrone): `handgun empowered by the limitless fury of a tortodrone.
 While wielding it you can feel the berserk energy within eager to be unleashed` ([Grand Tortofist](https://wiki.spiralknights.com/Grand_Tortofist)).
 Tortofist deals pure normal damage, yet possesses lighning on par with other finalized tortodrone equipment.
 Tortodrones themselves are associated with rage not only by their equipment and design of cosmetics, but the design of an [enraged tortodrone](https://wiki.spiralknights.com/March_of_the_Tortodrones_(Mission)) of missions card.